CTF-NFHackathon-2020/nf_model/README.md

 ### *3. What additional tools or pipelines will be needed for those steps?*

-Most of these steps are human- rather than tool-dependent.
+These steps are primarily human- rather than tool-dependent.

 ### *4. What skills would additional collaborators ideally have?*